fsprojects/Paket/docs/content/faq.md

 **A:** Paket uses the NuGet oData API to discover package dependencies.
 Unfortunately this API is very slow.

 Some good news is that [the NuGet team are currently developing a faster API](http://blog.nuget.org/20140711/nuget-architecture.html); Paket may be able to take advantage of that.

+Once the Lockfile is written Paket won't use the oData API anymore and therefore package restore is very fast.